When to Go

-Entrance to Machu Picchu is now limited to 2,500 visitors a day.
-In low season this won’t present a problem, but if you are traveling during the winter months (North American summer), be sure to purchase your entrance tickets well ahead of time.
-If your heart is set on hiking Huayna Picchu, the mountain that is behind Machu Picchu and which affords great views of the citadel below, you should purchase tickets in advance regardless of the season.
-If you are not using an agency, you can purchase tickets yourself online at www.machupicchu.gob.pe, although the website is occasionally down.
+Entrance to Machu Picchu is limited to around 6,000 visitors a day, 600 at a time for 10 entry periods.
+In low season, this won’t present a problem, but if you are traveling during the winter months (North American summer), be sure to purchase your entrance tickets ahead of time to ensure you get the time slot you want.
+If your heart is set on hiking Huayna Picchu, the mountain that is in front of Machu Picchu and affords great views of the citadel below, you should purchase tickets in advance regardless of the season.
+If you are not using an agency, you can purchase tickets yourself online at www.machupicchu.gob.pe.

 You often hear rumors that Machu Picchu will be closed to tourism in order to preserve it.
-While this is highly unlikely to happen, there are a number of options being discussed in order to help protect it.
-Among these are requiring all tourists to be accompanied by licensed guides, restricting the areas that can be visited and/or splitting entrance into morning or afternoon.
-At this point, nothing has been decided but you should check the current status with a tour operator when making your plans.
+Although this is highly unlikely to happen, there are ongoing discussions and proposals being considered to help protect it.
+Limiting the number of daily visitors is a good start, as is timed entry, but additional measures include enforcing existing regulations that require all tourists to be accompanied by licensed guides and restricting the amount of time that you can spend in the citadel.
+Be sure to check the current status of regulations with a tour operator when making your plans.

-Although many travelers day-trip to Machu Picchu, an overnight in Aguas Calientes (the town below the site) lets you experience the ruins long after the day-trippers have left, and before the first train and tour groups arrive in the morning.
-When booking your return train, it’s best not to do that for the same day you are flying out of Cusco, just to be safe.
+Although many travelers day-trip to Machu Picchu, an overnight in Aguas Calientes (the town below the site) lets you experience the ruins long after the day-trippers have left and before the first train and tour groups arrive in the morning.
+An alternative is to take an evening train back to the Sacred Valley and overnight there.
+When booking your return train, it’s best not to do so for the same day you are flying out of Cusco, just to be safe.